Twin Cities emergency vet Archives | Animal Emergency & Referal Center of Minnesota Skip to main navigation Skip to main content

 What is Tularemia?

 Tularemia is a bacterial infection caused by Francisella tularensis.
 Who is susceptible?
 How can you or your pet get this infection?
-Tularemia is a zoonotic disease, so humans can get infected via an infected animal, including your pet.
+Tularemia is a zoonotic disease, so humans are infected via an infected animal, including pets.
 Where is this bacteria located?
-What time of year are you and your animal most at risk? […]
+What time of year are you and your animal most at risk?
+What are […]

 Read More